 |Clams can be stored in the refrigerator for one to two days before cooking.
 Store them in a container that allows air to breathe.
 Wait until an hour or two before cooking before adding clams to a bowl of water.
 This will help remove sand and grit from the clams.|

-In a large bowl or container, mix olive oil and salt into the kale.
+In a large bowl or container, mix olive oil and salt into the cabbage.
 This will give it the consistency and taste of seaweed when cooked.

 In a large cast iron dutch oven, add onion and garlic pieces, and cover with the cabbage.
 Cut potatoes and lemons into quarters, and place them in the big pot on top of the cabbage.
 Add wine so the potatoes are almost covered.
 (If you don't have enough wine, you can add water or chicken broth to bring up the liquid level.)
 Add the sliced sausage and corn, plus parsley and thyme, and cajun seasoning.
 Cover pot, turn stovetop to high heat (or 3/4 high on an electric stove).
 Wait 30 minutes for the pot to come to a boil and begin cooking the potatoes.

 The pot should be boiling and steaming, and hot!
 Add the clams on top of the food, and leave them on top – don't mix them in.
 Place lobster tails on top of the clams.
 Place the corn around the edge of the pot.
 (Don't add the shrimp yet!)
 Cover pot and cook for 10 minutes.

 At this point, melt butter in a saucepan, so it will be ready when the food is done.